tiffon/shootout/README.md

 shootout
 ========

-Taking a stab at couple of the alioth programming language shootout benchmarks for v8.
+Taking a stab at a couple of the alioth programming language shootout benchmarks for v8.

 http://benchmarksgame.alioth.debian.org/u32/performance.php?test=knucleotide